crunnna/blocketing-mod/README.md

 ## 🔨 Before using this mod
 ### 🤖 Discord Bot:
 - Before using this mod, you need to create a Discord bot.
 You can follow a YouTube video for guidance on how to create a Discord bot.
+- Additionally, you must also configure and run your bot from the [Blocketing Bot](#-related-repositories) repository.

 ### 🔧Open a Port:
 - To open a port on your Minecraft server, you can watch a YouTube video that explains the process depending on whether you are hosting locally or with a provider.